 Mother Nature Is My Sous Chef

-Since living small, I have also learned to cook many of my meals outdoors.
+Since living small, I have also learned the art of cooking in the wild— A.K.A, cooking outdoors.
 Not only does this reduce smells that can sometimes linger in my home for days (the worst being when I cook fish or burn toast), but it also minimizes my utility costs and my carbon footprint.

 I’m not just talking about cooking over a fire pit, which of course I do, but in this case I’m referring to my solar oven.